 The Pearl in Pinney’s Oyster

 It’s thanks to the pioneering spirit of Richard Pinney that visitors to Orford can eat delicious seafood.
-Leaving London after the war, he bought a derelict cottage just outside the village, next to Butley Creek, seeing an opportunity to earn an income from restoring oyster beds that had lain derelict for years.
-Richard set about laying down oysters from Portugal which happily grew and fattened well, so his oyster business flourished.
+Leaving London after the war, he bought a derelict cottage just outside the village, next to Butley Creek.
+Richard saw an opportunity to earn an income from restoring oyster beds that had lain derelict for years.
+He set about laying down oysters from Portugal which happily grew and fattened well, so his oyster business flourished.

 Butley Orford Oysterage is on the Market Square